-Students will be provided a Program-specific nametag that must be worn at all times while on clinical rotations.
+Students University ID badge must be worn at all times while on clinical rotations.
 Additionally, students must wear a short clinical white coat with the Program patch while at all clinical sites unless instructed not to do so by the clinical site or the Program.
 Students must always identify themselves as a "Physician Assistant student" to patients and clinical site staff, and never present themselves as physicians, residents, medical students, licensed physician assistants, or utilize previously earned titles (i.e., RN, MD, DO, Ph.D., etc.) for identification purposes.